shouvikcirca/PCB-Classification/README.md

 If we make the values of the logits smaller before passing to softmax, the relative similarity can be retained.
 This will make the distribution smoother.

+Train and val accuraciea re going upto 95% but test acc is stuck at 89%.
+Could be due to uncertainty introduced by labelling errors.